emersion/emersion.fr/content/blog/2018-10-23-wayland-rendering-loop.md

 }
 ```

-When we want to draw, we'll to register a frame callback.
+When we want to draw, we'll register a frame callback.

 ```c
 void render(void) {